chooie/wordroot/notes.md

 # Todo
-- Use component library on the frontend
 - Flesh out unit test suite - very lacking right now
 - Add ability to play audio and video files for a relevant word
 - Add search menu
 - When exploring roots, displays words that share that root